StareInTheAir/mpv-trakt-sync-daemon/README.md

 #### Install as an autostart background service
 If your OS has `systemd`:

-1. Put the correct path to the cloned repository in `mpv-trakt-sync@.service`
+1. Put the correct path to the cloned repository into `mpv-trakt-sync@.service`
 1. `sudo cp mpv-trakt-sync@.service /etc/systemd/system/`
 1. `sudo systemctl daemon-reload`
 1. `sudo systemctl enable mpv-trakt-sync@$USER`